z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/ecn/README.md

 The `build/<switch-name>-<interface-name>.pcap` also contains the pcap of packets on each interface.
 Use `tcpdump -r <filename> -xxx` to print the hexdump of the packets.

+1. `ecn.p4` compiles and all rules are installed.
+Packets go through and the logs show that the queue length was not high enough to set the ECN bit.
+Then either lower the threshold in the p4 code or reduce the link bandwidth in `p4app.json`

 #### Cleaning up Mininet

 In the latter two cases above, `run.sh` may leave a Mininet instance running in